tuarua/Swift-IOS-ANE/starter_projects/example-tvos/README.md

-# iOS Swift ANE Starter Project
+# tvOS Swift ANE Starter Project

-Example Xcode project showing how to create Air Native Extensions for iOS using Swift.
+Example Xcode project showing how to create Air Native Extensions for tvOS using Swift.
-It supports iOS 9.0+
+It supports tvOS 9.2+
 #### Xcode 9.1 must be used.

 The ANE is comprised of 3 parts.